Mathématique: Chapter 26

 WH: Yes sir.

-HL: Transcription of these meetings is to exist only in hard copy, and is to remain locked in records.
+HL: Transcription of these meetings is to exist only in hard copy and will remain locked in the Records Department.

 WH: Yes sir.